izacus/RoboGif/index.md

 ##### Linux

-On Ubuntu 15.04 or equivalent, you can just use `apt`:
+On Ubuntu 18.04 or equivalent, you can just use `apt`:

 ```
 apt-get install ffmpeg
 ```

-On Ubuntu 14.04 you can use [Ubuntu Multimedia for Trusty PPA](https://launchpad.net/~mc3man/+archive/ubuntu/trusty-media) to get new ffmpeg.

 ##### Windows